 - Do not allow other people to use your access card and do not open the gate for someone else.

 - Make sure to place waste materials inside the appropriate container.
-Recyclable waste goes in the right enclosed container.
+Recyclable waste goes in the enclosed container near the side gate.
 Bulk waste goes in the open-top container on the left.

-- Do not deposit hazardous materials into either container.
+- Do not deposit hazardous materials into either container or any dumpster in our community.

 - Do not leave any waste materials on the ground.